 - Don’t give your passport as insurance/guarantee – if you end up magically breaking whatever it is you’re renting, how will you get it back?

 - Know your (drink) limits – those buckets are STRONG.
-So are the other mixer drinks, so be sensible.
+Be sensible.

 - Be aware of the sex trade – even if you’re tempted, we’d recommend not.
 Human trafficking is a real issue in Thailand and you never know WHO or WHAT you’re really funding…